Magellan expedition: Quincentenary

 In 2017, Portugal submitted an application to UNESCO to honour the circumnavigation route; the proposal was for a World Heritage Site called "Route of Magellan."

-In 2019, there were a number of events to mark the 500th anniversary of the voyage including exhibitions in various Spanish cities.
+In 2019, a number of events marked the 500th anniversary of the voyage, including exhibitions in various Spanish cities.

 To commemorate the 500th anniversary of Magellan's arrival in the Philippines, the National Quincentennial Committee put up monuments to mark the points where the fleet anchored.